top of page

 Using this formula not only tells you which solar panels and inverters to use for any given PV system, but it also lets you know whether to use series or parallel solar wiring for an installation.
 The rest of this article explores the benefits of each solar panel wiring configuration – including which solar inverter technology makes the most sense for any given installation.

-Wiring solar panels in series is the older of the two methods.
-And it involves literally connecting panels in sequence – just like with traditional Christmas lights.
+The older of the two methods is wiring solar panels in series.
+It involves literally connecting panels in sequence—just like with traditional Christmas lights.
 Adding more solar panels increases the total voltage of the entire series.
 However, the current remains unchanged.

 Pros